-The following word count tool helps students and writers calculate the number of words in their document.
-It's easy and safe to use (the content is not saved or distributed in any way).
+The following essay word / character count tool helps students and writers calculate the number of words and characters in their document.
+It's easy and safe to use (the content is NOT saved or distributed in any way).

-words (excluding special characters, spaces, and punctuation marks)
+WORDS (excluding special characters, spaces, and punctuation marks) CHARACTERS (ignoring multiple spaces)

 When you are writing academic documents there are a number of guidelines that you have to keep in mind.
 From writing styles to specific citation instructions, there are many requirements that your paper must meet to meet the highest research standards.
 However, none are quite as important as the allotted word count.